kooyiktung/digital_media_research/README.md

 This repo is for survey data collection for the coursework AIDM7460_Digital Media Research.
 All the online experiment treatment and instruments remain unchanged.
 The site is released as: https://kooyiktung.github.io/digital_media_research/

+This research work was ended in Jun 2021.